-- No software filtering The Filter detects and reports filtering rules.
-The Linux firewall API is not used, but you can implement other filtering commands using Responses Actions - Drop the filtering rules and forward valid traffic The Filter detects, reports and filters attack patterns.
+- No software filtering The Filter detects and reports attack patterns.
+The Linux firewall API is not used, but you can implement other filtering commands using Responses Actions - Filter the attack patterns and forward valid traffic The Filter detects, reports and filters attack patterns.
 If an attack pattern is not whitelisted, then the whole traffic matched by the attack pattern is dropped.
-The rest of the traffic is forwarded through the Outbound Interface - Drop the filtering rules and forward rate-limited valid traffic The Filter detects, reports and filters the attack patterns and forwards rate-limited valid traffic.
+The rest of the traffic is forwarded through the Outbound Interface - Filter the attack patterns and forward limited valid traffic The Filter detects, reports and filters the attack patterns and forwards rate-limited valid traffic.
 If an attack pattern is not whitelisted, then the whole traffic matched by the attack pattern is dropped.
-The Filter system will not forward traffic that exceeds the anomaly's traffic type packets/second threshold value - Rate-limit the filtering rules and forward valid traffic The Filter detects, reports and rate-limits the attack patterns to the threshold values.
+The Filter system will not forward traffic that exceeds the anomaly's traffic type packets/second threshold value - Limit the attack patterns and forward valid traffic The Filter detects, reports and rate-limits the attack patterns to the threshold values.
 The Filter only forwards attack patterns traffic that does not exceed the anomaly's traffic type packets/second threshold value for the attacked IP address - Apply default FORWARDING policy The Filter detects and reports the attack patterns, and the default forwarding policy is applied.
 Netfilter is still being used, but all the rules have the "RETURN" target.
-This is used only mainly when debugging Netfilter rules - Drop the filtering rules and accept valid local traffic The Filter detects, reports and filters the attack patterns.
+This is used only mainly when debugging Netfilter rules - Filter the attack patterns and accept valid local traffic The Filter detects, reports and filters the attack patterns.
 If an attack pattern is not whitelisted, then the whole traffic matched by the attack pattern is dropped.
-The rest of the traffic is accepted towards the Inbound Interface - Drop the filtering rules and accept rate-limited local valid traffic The Filter detects, reports and filters the attack patterns and accepts rate-limited local valid traffic.
+The rest of the traffic is accepted towards the Inbound Interface - Filter the attack patterns and accept limited local valid traffic The Filter detects, reports and filters the attack patterns and accepts rate-limited local valid traffic.
 If an attack pattern is not whitelisted, then the whole traffic matched by the attack pattern is dropped.
 The Filter system will not accept traffic that exceeds the anomaly's traffic type packets/second threshold value for the attacked IP address

-- Rate-limit the filtering rules and accept local valid traffic The Filter detects, reports and rate-limits the attack patterns to the threshold values.
+- Limit the attack patterns and accept local valid traffic The Filter detects, reports and rate-limits the attack patterns to the threshold values.
 The Filter only accepts attack patterns traffic that does not exceed the anomaly's traffic type packets/second threshold value for the attacked IP address - Apply default INPUT policy The Filter detects and reports the attack patterns, and the default Netfilter INPUT policy is applied.
 Netfilter is still being used, but all the rules have the "RETURN" target.
-This is used only mainly when debugging Netfilter rules - HW Filtering Policy
+This is used only mainly when debugging Netfilter rules

+• HW Filtering Policy